Gathering detailed insights and metrics for oniguruma-to-es

 : Uses JS flag v

-and allows use of flag groups and duplicate group names.
+and allows use of flag groups.

 verbose